unparalleled-js/docs-1/developing-connectors/sdk-2/quick-Start.md

 When viewing a specific version, you are given the ability to restore your custom connector to this version by clicking "Restore this version" in the top right of the page.
 This restores the version by making a copy of that version's source code as a new latest version.
 You'll be able to begin editing from there or immediately deploy this version.

 ## Using the debugger console
 Below the code editor on the "Source code" tab, you'll see our debugger console which allows you to test various portions of your custom connector before deploying it.
+This debugger console allows you to run tests on the latest version of your custom connector code.

 ![Debugger console](/assets/images/sdk/debugger-console.png)
 *Debugger console*

-This debugger console allows you to run tests on the latest version of your custom connector code.
+ **The debugger console always runs on the latest version of your connector code currently in your code editor.
 Any unsaved changes that are currently in the code editor will result in the custom connector creating a new latest version before running any tests are executed.
-There will be a notification to tell you when this is the case.
+There will be a notification to tell you when this is the case.**

 In cases when there is an error in your latest version, the debugger console will be hidden instead.
 Fix the error in the line of code stated so you can start testing again.